aitanoffir/playoff-fantasy/EXPORT_GUIDE.md

 ✅ **Sharing** - Can share roster files with others
 ✅ **Clean Player Stats** - Only includes rostered players, no unused data
 ✅ **Preserves Scoring** - Keeps existing weekly points for all players
+✅ **Modular Design** - Separate files for teams, rosters, and scoring data

+## Managing Active Teams

+The `Data/activeTeams.js` file contains the list of teams still in playoffs:
+- **Edit manually** as teams get eliminated throughout playoff rounds
+- **Not exportable** - intended to be manually maintained
+- Used to determine which players are still active vs. eliminated

 ## File Locations After Export